kushaldas/johnnycanencrypt/docs/api.rst

                 Revokes the given user id from the given secret key and returns the updated key.

+        .. method:: update_expiry_in_subkeys(key: Key, subkeys: List[str], expiration: datetime, password: str) -> Key:

+                Updates the expiry time for the given subkeys (as a list of fingerprints) for the given secret key.

         .. method:: sign(key, data, password) -> str:

                 Signs the given *data* (can be either str or bytes) using the secret key.
 Returns the armored signature string.